Aspen Aerogels (NYSE:ASPN) Updates FY 2022 Earnings Guidance

 Institutional Investors Weigh In On Aspen Aerogels

-A number of hedge funds have recently made changes to their positions in the company.
-Legal & General Group Plc increased its position in shares of Aspen Aerogels by 16.4% during the 2nd quarter.
-Legal & General Group Plc now owns 10,414 shares of the construction company’s stock worth $103,000 after purchasing an additional 1,471 shares in the last quarter.
-Goldman Sachs Group Inc. grew its holdings in Aspen Aerogels by 19.7% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 209,003 shares of the construction company’s stock worth $2,065,000 after acquiring an additional 34,386 shares during the last quarter.
-Occudo Quantitative Strategies LP bought a new stake in Aspen Aerogels during the 2nd quarter worth about $123,000.
-State Street Corp grew its holdings in Aspen Aerogels by 8.2% during the 2nd quarter.
-State Street Corp now owns 549,444 shares of the construction company’s stock worth $5,429,000 after acquiring an additional 41,619 shares during the last quarter.
-Finally, Point72 Hong Kong Ltd grew its holdings in Aspen Aerogels by 94,733.3% during the 2nd quarter.
-Point72 Hong Kong Ltd now owns 8,535 shares of the construction company’s stock worth $84,000 after acquiring an additional 8,526 shares during the last quarter.
-Institutional investors and hedge funds own 91.66% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+MetLife Investment Management LLC raised its position in shares of Aspen Aerogels by 56.5% during the 1st quarter.
+MetLife Investment Management LLC now owns 11,713 shares of the construction company’s stock valued at $404,000 after acquiring an additional 4,230 shares during the last quarter.
+Mariner LLC bought a new stake in shares of Aspen Aerogels during the 1st quarter valued at $349,000.
+Rhumbline Advisers raised its position in shares of Aspen Aerogels by 38.5% during the 2nd quarter.
+Rhumbline Advisers now owns 30,984 shares of the construction company’s stock valued at $306,000 after acquiring an additional 8,613 shares during the last quarter.
+JPMorgan Chase & Co. grew its holdings in shares of Aspen Aerogels by 43.2% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 25,021 shares of the construction company’s stock valued at $247,000 after buying an additional 7,547 shares during the period.
+Finally, Sei Investments Co. grew its holdings in shares of Aspen Aerogels by 137.9% in the 2nd quarter.
+Sei Investments Co. now owns 24,356 shares of the construction company’s stock valued at $241,000 after buying an additional 14,117 shares during the period.
+Institutional investors own 91.66% of the company’s stock.

 Aspen Aerogels, Inc designs, develops, manufactures, and sells aerogel insulation products primarily for use in the energy infrastructure and building materials markets in the United States, Asia, Canada, Europe, and Latin America.
 The company offers PyroThin thermal barriers for use in lithium-ion batteries in electric vehicles and energy storage industries; Pyrogel XTE that reduces the risk of corrosion under insulation in energy infrastructure operating systems; Pyrogel HPS for applications within the power generation market; Pyrogel XTF to provide protection against fire; Cryogel Z for sub-ambient and cryogenic applications in the energy infrastructure market; and Spaceloft Subsea for use in pipe-in-pipe applications in offshore oil production.